mku11/Salmon-AES-CTR/README.md

 ```
 // Simple encryption and decryption of byte array
-byte[] key = SalmonGenerator.getSecureRandomBytes(32); // Generate a secure key, keep this somewhere safe!
+byte[] key = Generator.getSecureRandomBytes(32); // Generate a secure key, keep this somewhere safe!
-byte[] nonce = SalmonGenerator.getSecureRandomBytes(8); // Generate a nonce, you must NOT reuse this again for encryption!
+byte[] nonce = Generator.getSecureRandomBytes(8); // Generate a nonce, you must NOT reuse this again for encryption!
 byte[] bytes = ..; // data you want to encrypt

-SalmonEncryptor encryptor = new SalmonEncryptor(2); // use 2 threads to encrypt
+Encryptor encryptor = new Encryptor(2); // use 2 threads to encrypt
 byte[] encBytes = encryptor.encrypt(bytes, key, nonce, false);
 encryptor.close();

-SalmonDecryptor decryptor = new SalmonDecryptor(2); // use 2 threads to decrypt
+Decryptor decryptor = new Decryptor(2); // use 2 threads to decrypt
 byte[] decBytes = decryptor.decrypt(encBytes, key, nonce, false);
 decryptor.close();
 ```